rollyngoma/wede5020-part-1-assignment-1/README.md

 - Created project proposal document
 - Established basic folder structure

+### Version 2.0.0 (Part 2 – Designing the Visuals)
+- Created external stylesheet (`css/style.css`)
+- Linked stylesheet to all 5 HTML pages
+- Added base styles (font family, colors, padding/margins)
+- Implemented responsive design with media queries for desktop, tablet, and mobile
+- Added navigation styling using Flexbox
+- Added course section styling using Grid
+- Integrated images and logo throughout the site
+- Added hover effects for links and buttons
+- Styled footer with centered text and light background
+- Made all images responsive with proper alt text

 ## References
 Clark, R.C. and Mayer, R.E.
 (2016) *E-learning and the science of instruction: Proven guidelines for consumers and designers of multimedia learning*.
 4th edn.
 San Francisco: Pfeiffer.